Sreenishetty/Sreenishetty/README.md

 ### Hi, I'm Srinivas S 👋

 - 🔭 I’m currently working on ...
-Python Software Developer
+Python,Apache Airflow, MongoDB, MySql, SQL
 - 🌱 I’m currently learning ...
 Python Programming with some of the Databases
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Python and it's Frame Work